 About AETDEW

-The Academy of Engineering And Technology for the Developing World (AETDEW) is an independent, neutral institution that establishes validated frameworks and feasibility-grade assessments for engineering and technology systems across the developing world.
+The Academy of Engineering And Technology for the Developing World (AETDEW) is an independent institution focused on engineering and technology capacity, framework development, and professional collaboration across the developing world.

 Strategic Mandate